Cathorus/Multiple-Disease-Prediction-webpage/README.md

 # Multiple-Disease-Prediction-webpage
-Multiple-Disease-Prediction-webpage with streamlit
-streamlit run [file location]
+we need to write {streamlit run [file location]} to the cmd to run the website on your device.